1962 Tanganyikan presidential election

 Presidential elections were held in Tanganyika on 1 November 1962.
 They were the first elections following independence the previous year and the decision to form a republic.
-Julius Nyerere, leader of the ruling Tanganyika African National Union and incumbent Prime Minister won easily with 98% of the vote.
+Julius Nyerere, leader of the ruling Tanganyika African National Union and incumbent Prime Minister won easily with 98.15% of the vote.

+The vote share of more than 98% for Nyerere remains to this day the highest percentage of votes obtained by any candidate in Tanzania, even though it was ironically the only election in which he faced a rival.
 No further multi-party elections were held until 1995.

 Results

 There were around 1.8 million registered voters.